 Other assets consist of long-term prepaid expenses, deposits, other investments at cost and various other assets.
-Amortization expense for certain other assets for 2013, 2012 and 2011 was \$227, \$611 and \$1,135, respectively.
+Amortization expense for certain other assets for 2014 and 2013 was \$227 and for 2012 was \$611.

 Accrued Liabilities

 Accrued Liabilities on the accompanying Consolidated Balance Sheets consist of: